 Crispy Scallion Pancakes

 These flaky, golden brown pancakes make a great side dish for saucy dishes, a perfect base for sunnyside up fried eggs with runny yolks, or an addictive snack.
 One of my favorite things about this recipe is that most of the ingredients are pantry staples, so I can make this any time the craving strikes.
 Serve them with a savory, tangy, and spicy dipping sauce made by mixing equal parts soy sauce and rice vinegar with a dash of chili oil and a few scallion slices.
-This is my adapted version of a recipe by Parties That Cook®.

 - Prep Time: 1 hour and 20 minutes (includes resting time)